fernandesdonald/GITREPDATA2/PA1_template.md

 median_step_count_fill 		<- as.character(median(activity_date_fill$steps))
 ```
 ##Conclusion#3:
-##Mean of (Total Step Count per Day): 10750
-##Median of (Total Step Count per Day): 10641
-##Mean and Median of (Total Step Count per Day) has slightly decreased after filling up missing(NA) values in the steps column.
-Strategy to fill up NA values in the "steps" column: Average value of this variable from another matching non-NA interval was used to fill up the NA value.
+###Strategy to fill up NA values in the "steps" column: Average value of this variable from another matching non-NA interval was used to fill up the NA value.
 This gives a more accurate result.
+###Mean of (Total Step Count per Day): 10750
+###Median of (Total Step Count per Day): 10641
+###Mean and Median of (Total Step Count per Day) has slightly decreased after filling up missing(NA) values in the steps column.

 ******************************************************************
 ******************************************************************